kmthehippie/queuein-frontend-tailwind/README.md

 1. DELETE PG DROP DATABASE queuein
 2. Double check user -- ARE THEY AUTHORIZED?
 3. Individual Outlet -- How should it look?
    a.
-Design vertical queue management
+Design vertical queue management //DONE
    b.
-Design horizontal queue management
+Design horizontal queue management //DONE
+   - Both inactive queue //done
 4. <i class="fa-solid fa-trash"></i> Delete an outlet AT ALLOUTLETS
+5. SOCKET IO
+6. Need to create a staff

 WHEN TIRED LIST: